Schelklingen: 19th and 20th century

 During the 19th century Schelklingen evolved from a town of artisans and peasants towards an industrial town.
 In 1806 the monastery of Urspring was secularized.
 High costs of maintaining the many buildings finally caused Württemberg to sell the former monastery.
 In 1832 most of the buildings were bought by the cotton manufacturer Georg Reichenbach with the intention to build up a cotton weaving factory.
 This factory later adopted the name of Mechanical Weaving Factory Urspring (Mechanische Weberei Urspring, MWU).
 In 1907, the factory was transferred to Schelklingen into a new building along the Ehingerstraße.
 In Urspring, most of the factory buildings were removed.
 Caused by international competition from low-wage countries, the MWU in the 1950s got financial problems and was closed.

 In Urspring in 1912, after the grain mill (Dreikönigsmühle) at the Ach spring (Achtopf) was changed into the municipal electricity and water factory, a new grain mill was built which is today used as a school building.
 From 1907 to 1930 the buildings in Urspring were not inhabited except for a tavern.
 Only in 1930 the former monastery found a new utilization by the foundation of the Urspring School (Urspringschule), a Protestant country boarding school and gymnasium.

 A second industry branch which developed during the 1830s, was the production of matches.
 This innovation was based on the invention of the phosphor match.
 Three factories were founded employing many women and children in home work.
 These factories were closed at the beginning of the 20th century.

 During the late 19th century in the valleys of the rivers Blau, Ach and Schmiech evolved the cement industry, based on the invention of the Portland cement.
 In 1889, the first Barbey factory was built, later called Hammerstein cement factory, and shortly after 1900 the large plant of the Stuttgarter Immobilien- und Baugeschäft.
 The Hammerstein factory was closed and changed into dwellings for cement workers.
 This new factory attracted many external workers, especially also many Italian migrant workers: some of them remained in Schelklingen.
 Later, this cement factory was bought by the Portland-Cement-Fabrik AG Heidelberg und Mannheim AG, today HeidelbergCement.

 During the 1870s a Catholic institution for boys living in bad social conditions (Katholische Rettungsanstalt für Knaben) was founded, the St.-Konradihaus.
 During World War II the town was a place of internment for POWs from Poland.
-In 1941 the St.-Konradihaus was requisitioned by the government and until 1945 was used as a relocation camp (Umsiedlungslager (SS-Lager)) in order to reeducate people from Alsace.
+In 1941 the St.-Konradihaus was requisitioned by the government and until 1945 was used as a resettlement camp (Umsiedlungslager (SS-Lager)) in order to reeducate people from Alsace.

 After the end of the World War II, Schelklingen was being part of the French occupation zone and in 1947, it was assigned to the newly founded state of Württemberg-Hohenzollern, which was incorporated in the state of Baden-Württemberg in 1952.